Button-Accordion Tunes 2 Play 4 Fun

 Picture

-This lacks the low note sound that we usually associate with drones.
+This lacks the lower note sound that we usually associate with drones.

 Picture